 DO NOT ENTER ! (installation chorégraphique)

-Usage of Galvanised steel wire (fil galvanisé) is one of the bold signs for Mehdi FARAJPOUR’s creations as plastic artist.
-In March 2016, he used the same material to create an installation for dance.
-A piece called DO NOT ENTER that was performed in Barcelona and then in Paris, Opole and Venice.
+*Usage of Galvanised steel wire (fil galvanisé) is one of the bold elements in Mehdi FARAJPOUR’s objects and installations.
+In March 2016, he used the same material to create an Installation for Dance called DO NOT ENTER that was performed in Barcelona and then in Paris, Opole and Venice.

 Photos by: Ola Polak-Tanaka